nearform/titus/CONTRIBUTING.md

 ## Licensing and Certification

-While the Titus project as a whole is distributed under the GPL 3.0 license, all contributions to the Clinic.js project are submitted *to* the project under the MIT license.
+While the Titus project as a whole is distributed under the Apache-2.0 license, all contributions to the Titus project are submitted *to* the project under the MIT license.
 This gives the project maintainers flexibility while ensuring that your rights to your contributions do not change.